Remembering Dr. John M. Perkins

 In 2009, Perkins was the Undergraduate Commencement speaker and received an honoray doctorate from SPU.
 Watch or listen to his Commencement address at Digital Commons at SPU.

-To help share his remarkable life and legacy more broadly, SPU partnered with the Perkins Foundation to produce the documentary, Let Justice Roll On, in 2012.
+To help share his remarkable life and legacy more broadly, SPU partnered with the Perkins Foundation to produce the documentary, Let Justice Roll On, in 2011.
 It was written, edited, produced, and directed by Michael Eaton and assisted by JPC Director Tali Hairston.
-Original music composed by Stephen Michael Newby, associate professor of music and director of the Center for Worship at SPU.
+Original music was composed by Stephen Michael Newby, associate professor of music and director of the Center for Worship at SPU.

 Watch the trailer for the documentary.

-In 2016, two rare paintings by African American artist Charles Ethan Porter were donated to SPU by local couple William Sacherek and Liselotte Lamerdin in appreciation of the reconciliation work of the Perkins Center.
+In 2016, two rare paintings by African-American artist Charles Ethan Porter were donated to SPU by local couple William Sacherek and Liselotte Lamerdin in appreciation of the reconciliation work of the Perkins Center.

 (left to right) Lilo Lamerdin, William Sacherek, John Perkins, and his daughter, Priscilla Perkins.